+Advanced MHD models of the solar atmosphere \citep[e.g. Bifrost,][]{Gudiksen2011} include the upper convection zone, photosphere, chromosphere, and corona self-consistently.
+Convective motions below the surface lead to appearance of current sheets in the corona, which in turn leads to episodic and inhomogeneous heating via resistive dissipation.
+Both small-scale and large-scale heating can be modeled in this way, reproducing a number of properties of the hot corona, like temperatures and densities, and their evolution in response to different heating profiles \citep{Hansteen2015}.
+Current sheets can be generated through a turbulent cascade transporting energy to dissipation scales \citep{Rappazzo2008}.
+Subsurface and surface motions also lead to generation of Alfv\'enic fluctuations, which reach the dissipation scales via turbulent cascade \citep{Rappazzo2007, vanBallegooijen2011}.
+Depending on the loop parameters, different regimes of turbulence may develop and different scaling laws of the heating process may be observed \citep{Rappazzo2007, Rappazzo2008, vanBallegooijen2011, Knizhnik2018}.

+ASPIICS observations may be used to test the predictions made by these models.
+Information about distribution and evolution of coronal density can be obtained through observations of polarized brightness.
+Coronal temperature can be constrained using the observations in the green line.
+Temporal scales of coronal evolution and wave dynamics can be detected using high-cadence imaging.

-Due to novel observations of coronal waves and oscillations, ASPIICS will make an important contribution to the rapidly developing field of coronal seismology \citep{Nakariakov2005, Banerjee2007, Tomczyk2009, West2011, Feng2013}.
-Parameters of waves and oscillations (e.g. frequency, amplitude, damping rate, the ratio of the first to the second harmonic) will be measured by ASPIICS with a very high precision, and at radial distances (between 1.099 and 3~$R_\odot$ solar radii) hardly accessible to current seismological studies \citep{Decraemer2020, Sorokina2024}.
+Due to novel observations of coronal waves and oscillations, ASPIICS can make an important contribution to the rapidly developing field of coronal seismology \citep{Nakariakov2005, Banerjee2007, Tomczyk2009, West2011, Feng2013}.
+Parameters of waves and oscillations (e.g. frequency, amplitude, damping rate, the ratio of the first to the second harmonic) can be measured by ASPIICS with a very high precision, and at radial distances (between 1.099 and 3~$R_\odot$ solar radii) hardly accessible to current seismological studies \citep{Decraemer2020, Sorokina2024}.
 These observables can then be interpreted in terms of plasma and magnetic field characteristics.
-ASPIICS will produce white-light images that will for the first time allow us to look at kink-mode oscillations of coronal structures (not only low coronal loops) from the perspective of density perturbations.
-ASPIICS seismological diagnostics will complement its density diagnostics.
-ASPIICS will also image prominences in the He~I D$_3$ line, so studies of waves inside of them and prominence seismology will be performed as well \citep[e.g. ][]{Okamoto2007}.
+ASPIICS produces white-light images that for the first time allow us to look at kink-mode oscillations of coronal structures (not only low coronal loops) from the perspective of density perturbations.
+ASPIICS seismological diagnostics complements its density diagnostics.
+ASPIICS can also image prominences in the He~I D$_3$ line, so studies of waves inside of them and prominence seismology can be performed as well \citep[e.g. ][]{Okamoto2007}.